Prag8855/aab/content/contact.md

 - **Give feedback**
     If you have changes and suggestions to make, send them to me!
 It helps me improve the website for everyone.
 - **Say thanks**
-    I *love* to hear from happy readers!
-If my work helped you, you can also [donate a few euros](/donate) to support the website.
+    I *love* to hear from happy readers.
+It makes my day!
+You can also [leave a review on Google Maps](https://maps.app.goo.gl/9JPTZeCRpkcxgqqp6) or [donate a few euros](/donate) to support the website.
 - **Advertise your business**
     Read my [content policy](/terms#content-policy) and my [advertising policy](/terms#advertising-policy) first.
 I sometimes work with advertisers, but not at the readers' expense.
     - **Therapists and psychiatrists**